kenellorando/cadence/README.md

 ## Building the Stack Locally
 If you are developing and need to rebuild all services exactly as you have locally:
 1. `docker compose up --build`

+## Kubernetes Deployments
+To deploy a Cadence stack to a Kubernetes cluster, I provide manifests in [cadence-k8s](https://github.com/kenellorando/cadence-k8s).

 # API Reference
 See [Cadence's GitHub Wiki for API Documentation](https://github.com/kenellorando/cadence/wiki/API-Reference) for complete details and request/response examples.